 As stated in the Strata Schemes Management Regulation 2016, all windows that are within a child’s reach less than 1.7m above the ground and openable by more than 2m above the ground floor outside must be fitted with devices that lock the window and prevent it from opening more than 12.5cm.

 Want to upgrade your Strata Management?
 Get in touch today

 In addition to the window safety requirements above, the Building Code of Australia also lists strict rules regarding the construction of balconies to prevent series falls.
 Under these rules, all balcony balustrades, decks and boundaries must be at least 1m high and built with durable and sturdy building materials.
 Furthermore, they must be regularly inspected for wear and tear.

 If you have babies or toddlers, you will want to ensure your property has good sound-proofing.
 For example, you won’t want to move into a property where you are easily disturbed by noisy neighbours or can hear the traffic outside.
 In these cases, ensure your strata property has adequate insulation on the floors, walls and windows.
 This may range of double-glazed windows to reduce external noise, external barrier panels to reduce sound, or fake walls and ceilings to reduce noise from other apartments.

 Your child’s comfort and safety is of the utmost importance when it comes to choosing a strata property.
-Get in touch with our team today for more information on our range of strata services or explore our document bank for more information.
+Get in touch with our team today for more information on our range of body corporate services or explore our document bank for more information.